robsquires/load-test-artefacts/search/results/loadtest-1917/README.md

 ##### Conclusion

-* Search-query: The desired 300 average response is within a throughput of 220/sec, although the 90% line breaks through the threshold at around 200/sec.
-The application server will not accept requests above 200/sec.
+* Search-query: The desired 300ms average response rate is within a throughput of 220/sec, although the 90% line breaks the threshold at around 200/sec.
+The application server will not accept requests above 220/sec.